bibanon/BASC-Archiver/documents/dan-chan-arc-format.rst

 resources/
 ^^^^^^^^^^
 This folder contains resources linked by the ``index.html`` file.
 This folder may have subdirectories.
 It is only recommended to create subdirectories if the created folder will have more than a single file.
 The recommended subdirectories include ``css``, ``js``, and ``images``.
 If the favicon is a single file, it should be put in the root ``resources/`` directory as shown.
 If there are multiple favicon files, they should be put in a ``resources/favicons/`` folder.

+warc/
+^^^^^
+This folder is for storing files in the Web ARChive file format.
+These files may take any file name deemed appropriate, depending on how the archiver downloads and stores these files.
+Storing WARC files allow external archives such as the `Wayback Machine <http://archive.org/web/>`_ to import thread information and allow users to browse the thread exactly as it existed at archive time.
+This directory and storing WARC files is recommended, but not required.

 raw/
 ^^^^